robotique-udes/zeus_rover/README.md

     echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
     ```

-4. Install vcstool: `sudo pip install vcstool`<br>
-    This is a tool that will make it easier to work with multiple repos.

-5. Clone this repo in `~catkin_ws/src/`.
+4. Clone this repo in `~catkin_ws/src/`.
 It is recommended that you clone it in SSH instead of HTTPS since you don't to enter a user and password every time you commit.
 [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

-6. Install non-ros packages:
+5. Install non-ros packages:
     ```bash
     cd ~catkin_ws/src/steve_rover
     ./installations.sh
     ```

-7. Install the official ROS package dependencies with rosdep:
+6. Install the official ROS package dependencies with rosdep:
     ```bash
     rosdep install --from-paths src --ignore-src -r -y
     ```